dmyersturnbull/chemfish/README.md

 # ChemFish

 **⚠ Please note:**
-This is an unfinished fork of Kale under heavy development.
+This is an unfinished fork of Chemfish under heavy development.
-Most tests are missing.
+It is being heavily refactored, and most tests are missing.
 Do not use it.

 ### contributing